always-further/juypter-hub-setup/README.md

 - `acme-companion` issues/renews Let’s Encrypt certificates automatically.
 - `jupyterhub` runs on an internal port (8000) and spawns per-user notebook containers on the `jupyterhub-net` Docker network.
 - User containers mount the host’s `/workspace` path for large models and data.
+  JupyterLab opens in `/workspace` by default for convenience.

 ## Prerequisites